mdapena/Angular-Project-Structure/docs/styles-directory.md

 # Styles Directory

 The Styles directory contains all of Angular's global stylesheet files.
-It is recommended to implement a structure that fits the project's needs, keeping the styles as global as possible to avoid boilerplate (e.g., the scss 7-1 pattern).
+It is recommended to implement a structure that fits the project's needs, keeping the styles as global as possible to avoid boilerplate (e.g., the SCSS 7-1 pattern).

 ```bash
 .